-As a Certified Bob Ross Instructor®, Rita enjoys sharing art with others and teaching aspiring artists how to paint beautiful landscapes, seascapes, and florals using the Bob Ross Wet-on-Wet Technique®!
+As a Certified Bob Ross Instructor® in San Diego County, Rita enjoys sharing art with others and teaching aspiring artists how to paint beautiful landscapes, seascapes, and florals using the Bob Ross Wet-on-Wet Technique®!

 Rita, Art, and YOU!

 Many people have never had the opportunity to activate that creative self.
 For others, it’s been a very long time since they’ve been in touch with their inner artists.
-Perhaps a sibling, or classmate, or maybe even a teacher or parent, gave you negative feedback on something you’d drawn, or colored, or painted when you were very young.
+Perhaps a sibling, classmate, maybe even a teacher or parent, gave you negative feedback on something you’d created when you were very young.
 And suddenly you decided to shut down an entire side of your being.
-You may have said – perhaps subconsciously – something like, “I’m never going to paint, or draw, or color again.”
+You may have said – perhaps subconsciously – something like, “I’m never going to paint, draw, or color again.”
 And so you closed off a very important part of yourself.

 ItsTimeSetArtistFree

-It has always been my desire to encourage the people around me to follow their creative instincts, and nourish their artistic sides in one way or another.
-If not painting, then sculpting, if not drawing, then beadwork, if not glass blowing, then woodwork or singing or playing an instrument, and so on.
-And it’s okay if your paintings (or other artworks) aren’t museum/concert-ready right out of the gate.
+I love encouraging people to follow their creative instincts and nourish their artistic sides in one way or another.
+If not painting, then sculpting.
+So you can’t draw, then do beadwork.
+The heat of glass blowing is too much for you, how about woodworking?
+Can’t carry a tune in a bucket or play an instrument, then try knitting or crocheting.
+And it’s okay if your creative works aren’t museum/concert-ready right out of the gate.
 The point is to find something you’d like to do and do it.
 Your artistic muscles might be a little bit weak at first – but just like any other muscles – they’ll get stronger with use and training!

 ReleaseAndShineRita